-The Dissertation Proposal consists of a written and oral presentation of the proposed research.
 The Dissertation Proposal is intended to assist the student with formulating their research, to provide a formal mechanism for receiving feedback on their plans, and to assess the student's ability to formulate and communicate research plans.
-The maximum length of the Dissertation Proposal is 15 single-spaced pages, unless approval is received from all committee members.
-Supplementary material may be included in appendices.
-The oral presentation should not exceed 30 minutes, excluding time for answering questions from committee members.
-The Dissertation Proposal may be submitted as early as the completion of 36 credits of coursework beyond the bachelor's degree but no later than 24 months after entering the degree program.
+The maximum length of the Dissertation Proposal is 15 single-spaced pages.
+Supplementary material may be included in appendices The Qualifying Exam must be taken no later than 36 months after entering the degree program.